Town-of-Impostors/TownOfImpostors/README.md

 - **Comms Sabotage Causes Anonymity:** Improves the Comms Sabotage to turn everyone anonymous
 - **Ghosts Use Crewmate Vision:** Ghosts will no longer have ghost vision (where they can see everything), they will now instead use normal crewmate vision.
 Impostors are unaffected. _This option is recommended if there is a Doctor in the game_
 - **Impostors Can Kill Each Other:** Allows Impostors to target and kill each other
+- **Game Continues With Arsonist:** Toggles whether the game should continue as long as Arsonist is alive
+- **Disable Body Report:** Toggles on/off body reporting (to get a different kind of gameplay)

 ## Crewmate Team